-- Exorbitant claim of dowry given
+- The exorbitant claim of dowry given

 So it is evident from the discussion above, the amendment of legal procedures in 498a was inevitable both for the Indian Supreme Court and for the Indian Govt.
-This was needed to restore public faith in judiciary and legal process.
-With govt. acknowledging the fact that any falsely accused can invoke provisions of IPC 182 against women shows what kind of havoc the misuse has created.
+This was needed to restore public faith in the judiciary and legal process.
+With Govt. acknowledging the fact that any falsely accused can invoke provisions of IPC 182 against women shows what kind of havoc the misuse has created.
 However, the feminist groups and lawyer lobbies protesting against these guidelines only show how their interests are hurt in the legal terrorism industry.